managarm/mlibc/README.md

 We also support building with `-Db_sanitize=undefined` to use UBSan inside mlibc.
 Note that this does not enable UBSan for external applications which link against `libc.so`, but it can be useful during development to detect internal bugs (e.g when adding new sysdeps).

+## Running pre-commit hooks

+To format your code before submitting a PR, you should install [`pre-commit`](https://pre-commit.com/).
+Then do `pre-commit install` to install the git hook which runs each time you commit.
+Alternatively, you can do `pre-commit run -a` to manually format all files.

 ## Running Tests

 The `mlibc` test suite can be run under a Linux host.
 To do this, first install a set of kernel headers (as described [here](https://docs.kernel.org/kbuild/headers_install.html)), then run from the project root: